-The Juno Orchestra Project, based in Brattleboro, Vermont, is a five- to seven-year musical exploration that engages top-flight area musicians and curious audiences.
+The Juno Orchestra Project, based in Brattleboro, Vermont, is a multi-year musical exploration that engages top-flight area musicians and curious audiences.
 The Project creates space and time for an expert chamber orchestra to explore and present compelling known and perhaps unknown works for small orchestra.
 The Project features as soloists musicians who received their early training in this area, it commissions or reveals newly composed work, and it adds to the expressive and economic vibrancy of this region.

 The Project sprang to life in the spring of 2017, under the direction of Zon Eastes and is made possible through the stunning generosity of two remarkable women.